 Anyway, enough about me.
 So you’re planning your Croatia itinerary?
-With countless cool cities, over 1,200 islands and beautiful national parks, deciding on where to go can be tough.
+With Croatia’s countless cool cities and towns, over 1,200 islands and beautiful national parks, deciding on where to go can be tough.

 Heading to Croatia?
 You should also check out my other Croatia travel guides.